AsrinTopal/AsrinTopal/README.md

 - 🖥️ - 🖥️ - 🖥️ - 🖥️ Computer networks and communication systems
 - 🖥️ - 🖥️ - 🖥️ - 🖥️ - 🖥️ Software engineering

-## As a computer engineer, I have experience in several programming languages such as C++, Python, and Java.
+## As a computer engineer, I have experience in several programming languages such as C, C++, C#, Python, Java, HTML, CSS, Verilog.
 I am also familiar with hardware design and implementation, including microcontroller programming and circuit design.

 #### * I am particularly interested in the development of embedded systems, which are computer systems integrated into other devices or products.
 These systems are found in a wide range of applications, from consumer electronics to industrial control systems.
-####  * I am also well-versed in software engineering, including the use of software development methodologies such as Agile and Scrum.
+####  * I am also well-versed in software engineering, including the use of software development methodologies.
 ####  * I have experinced about Game Developement, Website Designing and Coding, Simple Coding Projects and so on.

 ## Overall, I am passionate about using my skills in computer engineering to create innovative and reliable systems that solve real-world problems.